Skip to main content

 These herbs are part of what helps me feel balanced and healthy day to day.
 What I like most is how simple they are to use — whether in teas or as food, they are small, easy additions to a daily routine.
 Natural remedies don't have to be complicated to be effective, and consistency is the key to better health.

-Our licensed OMDs can create a custom herbal prescription tailored to your specific health needs.
-Initial consultations start at $120.
+Our licensed OMDs can recommend custom herbal formulas, teas, pills, powders, tinctures, or topical options tailored to your specific needs.
+Initial OMD consultations start at $120.

 Request an Appointment Call (702) 852-1280